SESAM-Polimi/HeCo/README.md

 <img src="https://github.com/SESAM-Polimi/HeCo/blob/master/Regional_heat.jpg" width="500">

-The source-code is currently released as v.0.1-pre.
+The source-code is currently released as v.0.1-beta.
 This should be regarded as a pre-release: it is not yeat accompained by a detailed documentation, but the Python code is fully commented in each line to allow a complete understanding of it.
 Further details about the conceptual and mathematical model formulation are provided here: https://doi.org/10.18280/ti-ijes.632-434.

-Please consider that a newer, fully commented and more user friendly version is under development and should be released soon.
+In addition, an extended journal publication is in progress and will provide further details about the mathematical formulation.

 The repository also hosts all the input files used to generate the profiles appearing in the abovementioned study, which may be also used as a reference example.